 In the name of economic growth, we have created a society in which most of us put on clothes that are the outcome of toxic dyes and sweatshop labor; drive a car producing deleterious gases; order a salad for lunch and then toss the plastic bowl, fork, and bag that will never biodegrade after just 15 minutes of use; type into a computer for 8 to 15 hours a day; avoid sweltering heat from climate change by turning up the air conditioning, which emits HCFCs (2,100 times more heat-trapping than CO2); and get up the next morning to do it all over again.
 As our GDP grows, so does our disillusionment with our increasingly uninhabitable world.

 But now even more than ever, politicians cite the economy as the reason for drilling for oil, blocking immigration, and allowing industry to pump greenhouse gases.
-Yet, it’s not just politicians and demagogues who posit that sustainability, human welfare, and animal rights are antithetical to prosperity.
-That this is our prevailing paradigm is proven by our untenable mode of living.
-Even sustainability advocates and green tech leaders believe that ethics is only the last piece of the puzzle.
+Yet, it is not just politicians and demagogues who posit that sustainability, human welfare, and animal rights are antithetical to prosperity.
+Many sustainability advocates and green tech leaders also believe that economy overrides ethics.
 The Bill Gates-backed egg-less mayo startup Hampton Creek is the perfect example, eschewing the “vegan” label and insisting that it is “a tech company that happens to be working with food.”
-The idea is to lead with consumer preference, marketing, and lower cost, but not with the discussion of ethics–let the market decide what’s good, but inadvertently.
+The idea is to lead with consumer preference, marketing, and lower cost, but not with the discussion of ethics—let the market decide what’s good, but inadvertently.